Blueprint for a Democratic Republic - The Renewal

 • Real-Time Campaign Finance Portal – live, public reporting of all spending and donors.

-VII.
+VIII.
 Media & Information Integrity

 Intent: Rebuild trust in journalism and information.